Places of Worship

-- If faith community leaders, staff or volunteers are to approach a vehicle to provide service to its occupants, everyone is encouraged to wear a mask.
+- If faith community leaders, staff or volunteers are to approach a vehicle to provide service to its occupants, everyone must wear a mask.

 For more information, visit the Eastern Ontario Health Unit’s (EOHU) website at www.EOHU.ca/coronavirus or call 1 800 267-7120.